 Hertz also has a very good loyalty rewards program.

-Local Guided Tours
+Local Tours and Attractions

 Traveling independently?
-You might still want local experts to show you around in the city or country you’re visiting.
+You might want local experts to show you around in the city or country you’re visiting.

 It’s a global platform, used by millions, that connects travelers with more than 40,000 tours and excursions around the world.
 Choose from a wide range of experiences – everything from guided walking and bicycle tours to cooking classes to pottery lessons with local artisans.